 Qǐng Jiē Shòu Wǒ Ji ér De Zhù Hè.

 Please accept my Season’s Greetings.

 And of course, there are many more possibilities.
-Other words, phrases, and metaphors may be mixed in.
-Formal and Casual titles, nicknames, archaic terms, double entendres, homophones, synonyms, honorifics, and other things may add to the combinations as well.
+There are other words, phrases, and metaphors that mix in.
+If you’d like to take it further, consider these variables: formal and casual titles, nicknames, archaic terms, double entendres, homophones, synonyms, honorifics, among others.

 As in martial arts, the actual application of properly wishing someone a “Happy New Year” will depend on the context.

 Don’t get lost in choice.
-As mentioned, you really only need to know the first few Greetings.
-The rest of them simply allow you to take it to the next level, once you’re ready.
+As mentioned, you only need to know the first few Greetings.
+The rest of them allow you to take your Chinese to a more advanced level once you’re ready.

 So this next Chinese New Year, go out there and wish someone well.